Thelwall: History

 An inscription on the Pickering Arms records that "In the year 920 King Edward the Elder founded a city here and called it Thelwall".
 According to Sir Peter Leycester it was "so called from the stakes and stumps, cut from the trees, wherewith it was environed about as a wall".
 It is more likely that the original meaning of Thelwall was "pool by a plank bridge" (the earliest record of the name is in the Anglo-Saxon Chronicle for 923 as "Thelwæl", in 1241 it occurs as "Thelewell").

 Earthworks remain of an embankment, possibly part of these fortifications, found in the grounds of Chaigeley School.
 These remains are a designated English Heritage National Monument.

-At Thelwall derive many stories of ghosts, since many of the old buildings still remain in the area: sightings are reported from The Little Manor pub, and there are stories of witches at the well of the Old White House on the outskirts of Thelwall.

 Thomas de Thelwall, Chancellor of the Duchy of Lancaster 1377–78, was born here in the early fourteenth century.

+Thelwall was formerly a township and chapelry in the parish of Runcorn, in 1866 Thelwall became a separate civil parish, on 1 April 1936 the parish was abolished and merged with Grappenhall.
+In 1931 the parish had a population of 509.

 Geography

 Thelwall nowadays borders the villages of Lymm and Grappenhall, and (across the Manchester Ship Canal) Latchford.
 It is also one of the two principal settlements of Grappenhall and Thelwall civil parish.
 According to the 2001 census, the population of the entire civil parish was 9,377.

-Thelwall is perhaps best known for the Thelwall Viaduct, which carries the M6 Motorway across the Manchester Ship Canal and opened in July 1963 (a second viaduct was added in 1996).
+Thelwall is perhaps best known for the Thelwall Viaduct, which carries the M6 motorway across the Manchester Ship Canal and opened in 1963 (a second viaduct was added in 1996).
 The village is between the Ship Canal and the Bridgewater Canal, and on the east–west A56 and B5157.
 To the east, between the village and the M6, is Statham.

 Politics

-As a locality within the Warrington South constituency, Thelwall is currently represented in the House of Commons by Andy Carter.
+As a locality within the Warrington South constituency, Thelwall is currently represented in the House of Commons by Sarah Hall of the Labour Party.
 Thelwall is also represented on Warrington Borough Council and by Grappenhall and Thelwall Parish Council.

-Warrington Borough Council

-Thelwall returns officers from the Grappenhall and Thelwall Ward to serve on the Borough Council, and is allocated three representative seats.
-The current Councillors representing Thelwall are:
+Thelwall returns officers from the Lymm North and Thelwall Ward to serve on the Borough Council, and is allocated three representative seats.